zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

 As said before, the plan is to create a cluster-local network between the hosts, and use a dedicated router/firewall to provide a single WAN-endpoint for outside connection.
 This will avoid dependencies and provide isolation from the outside network, making the cluster movable to different places and networks.

-The whole stack will initially be powered by custom code, Ansible and propably Mesos because it's versatility and ability to run most of the alternatives on top of it.
+The whole stack will initially be powered by custom code, Ansible and probably Mesos because of it's versatility and ability to run most of the alternatives on top of it.
 But more of that later.

 ### Postscript (not the page description language)